 The first in a three-term sequence exploring the relationships between structure and function in the human body.
 The sequence is intended as a prerequisite for students planning to major in Nursing, Dental Hygiene or other allied health programs, or as life science credit for non-biology majors.
-Topics include homeostasis, terminology, cells, protein synthesis, DNA replication, histology, the integumentary, skeletal, articular, and muscular systems, and bone, muscel and membrane physiology.
-Formerly BIOL 231.
-Credit is not allowed for both BIOL 251 and BIOL 231.
-Formerly BIOL 231.
+Topics include homeostasis, terminology, cells, protein synthesis, DNA replication, histology, the integumentary, skeletal, articular, and muscular systems, and bone, muscle and membrane physiology.
 [NS, SE]

-HUMAN A & P II BIOL&252 5 Credits/Units
+Human Ш BIOL& 252 5 Credits/Units